Course Descriptions

 Great Books and Movies: Which version is the best: the book, or the movie?
 As a class, we will select both classic and contemporary novels that were made into movies and discuss the differences between the two.
 Additionally, this course will focus on writing skills development by requiring formative assessments in note taking and discussion, and summative assessments in various forms including but not limited to: movie reviews, compare-contrast essays, descriptive expository essays, and film analysis essays.
 Students should prepare for a busy and engaging experience of reading and writing a great deal.
 They also have a list of novel and movie pairings that they would suggest for the class on the first day it meets.
 This is a semester course.

-Inventions Throughout History: Ever wondered who invented the items you use every day?
-This elective course focuses on famous and infamous inventions throughout history and the impact they have on our lives today.
-Learn how inventions came to be and how people use patents to protect their inventions.
+Inventions Throughout History: Inventions Throughout History: Ever wondered who invented the items you use every day?
+This hands-on and interactive course focuses on famous and infamous inventions throughout history and the impact they have on our lives today.
+Learn how inventions came to be from the Stone Age to modernity and how people use patents to protect their inventions.
 Students create their own inventions as a culminating activity.
 This is a semester course.

 Marine Science: In this course we will explore the Marine Environment, from estuaries to oceans.
 Students will learn about the physical and biological nature of marine environments and the connection between land and sea.
 We will explore various marine animals through research and observing physical specimens.
 We will make connections between biological features and the physical science of the ocean.
 Additionally, we will take a look at human interactions with marine ecosystems and the communities that rely on them.
 This is a semester-long course.